karrot-dev/yuca/README.md

 * use `lowercase_underscore_style` for variables
 * always use `.yml` extension not `.yaml`
 * don't check in code that fails the `./scripts/lint` check
+* when running a playbook it should all be green/ok if nothing has actually changed

 ## usage with pass